Glossary

 Pre-admission and pre-anaesthesia: Hospital facility for non-admitted patients providing care to patients before surgery.

 Private hospital: A privately (non-government) owned and operated institution catering for patients who are treated by a doctor of their own choice.
 Patients are charged fees for accommodation and other services provided by the hospital and relevant medical and paramedical practitioners.
-Acute care and psychiatric hospitals are included in this category as are private free-standing day facilities.
+Private acute care and psychiatric hospitals are included in this category as are private free-standing day facilities.

 Private patient: Person admitted to a private hospital, or person admitted to a public hospital who decides to choose the doctor(s) who will treat them or to have private ward accommodation.
 This means they will be charged for medical services, food and accommodation.